African Americans in France: Interpretation

 Tyler Stovall, a history professor at the University of California, Berkeley, has said:

 In many ways, African Americans came to France as a sort of privileged minority, a kind of model minority, if you will—a group that benefited not only from French fascination with blackness, but a French fascination about Americanness.
 Although their numbers never exceeded a few thousand.

 The Conseil Représentatif des Associations Noires (CRAN) has stated:Figures on nationalities are allowed but a black immigrant becoming French will disappear from statistics...
-Based on data from immigration waves researchers have come to say there may be 3 to 5 million blacks in France.
+Based on data from immigration waves researchers have come to say there may be 3 to 5 million black people in France.
 African Americans in France make up a minority of the French population, and are not represented in statistical data.
 French universalism and a historical fascination with black American culture have made them into what Tyler Stovall calls a "model minority."